IftachSadeh/ANNZ/README.md

 ### Download (and if needed install) ROOT

-ROOT is available at https://root.cern.ch/drupal/content/downloading-root.
+ROOT is available [here](https://root.cern.ch/drupal/content/downloading-root){:target="_blank"}.
 Version 5.34/25 was used for development, though later versions should be backward compatible (please report any issues).

 Lets assume we want to install ROOT at `/home/work/root`.
 We can get ROOT, in one of two ways (as explained on the ROOT site):